Cardiff: Government

 The Senedd (Welsh Parliament; Senedd Cymru) has been based in Cardiff Bay since its formation in 1999 as the "National Assembly for Wales".
 The Senedd building was opened on 1 March 2006 by The Queen.
 The Members of the Senedd (MSs), the Senedd Commission and ministerial support staff are based in Cardiff Bay.

-Cardiff elects four constituency Members of the Senedd to the Senedd; the constituencies for the Senedd are the same as for the UK Parliament.
-All of the city's electors have an extra vote for the South Wales Central regional members; this system increases proportionality to the Senedd.
-The most recent Senedd general election was held on 6 May 2021.
+Cardiff is represented by twelve MSs in two constituencies; Caerdydd Ffynnon Taf and Caerdydd Penarth.
+These constituencies for the Senedd are formed by pairing up the Westminster constituencies.
+Each constituency returns six members to the Senedd.
+The most recent Senedd election was held on 7 May 2026.

-In the Senedd, Cardiff is represented by Jenny Rathbone (Labour) in Cardiff Central, Julie Morgan (Labour) in Cardiff North, former First Minister Mark Drakeford (Labour) in Cardiff West and former First Minister Vaughan Gething (Labour) in Cardiff South and Penarth.
+Caerdydd Ffynnon Taf is represented by Zaynub Akbar (Plaid Cymru), Nick Carter (Plaid Cymru), Dafydd Trystan Davies (Plaid Cymru), Cai Parry-Jones (Reform UK), Shav Taj (Welsh Labour) and Paul Rock (Wales Green Party).
+Caerdydd Penarth is represented by Anna Brychan (Plaid Cymru), Leticia Gonzalez (Plaid Cymru), Kiera Marshall (Plaid Cymru), Joseph Martin (Reform UK), Anthony Slaughter (Wales Green Party) and Huw Thomas (Welsh Labour).

-Map of the four constituencies covering Cardiff (in pink) since 2024.
+Map of the four Westminster constituencies covering Cardiff (in pink) since 2024.
 1 = Cardiff West, 2 = Cardiff North, 3 = Cardiff South and Penarth, 4 = Cardiff East.

 At Westminster, Cardiff is represented by four constituencies: Cardiff East, Cardiff North, Cardiff South and Penarth, and Cardiff West.

 The Welsh Government is headquartered in Cardiff's Cathays Park, where most of its civil servants are based, with smaller numbers in other central locations: Cathays, Canton, and Cardiff Bay.
 There are other Welsh Government offices in other parts of Wales, such as Llandudno and Aberystwyth, and there are international offices.